hlandau/ortega/rtg-spec.md

   - TX To Network
   - RX From Network
-  - TX To RGMII
+  - TX To RMII
-  - RX From RGMII
+  - RX From RMII
   - Initialization (especially of management filters, else RX from net won't work)
   - NC-SI Control Packet Handling (see the DMTF NCSI specification)